websoftera/everythingB2C-New/README.md

-# Demo-site - Dynamic E-commerce Website
+# EverythingB2C - Dynamic E-commerce Website

 This is a dynamic e-commerce website built with PHP and MySQL, converted from a static HTML website.